shellqiqi/nju-network-labs/content/ch01/switchyard.md

 # How to program in Switchyard

+Switchyard is a framework for creating, testing, and experimenting with software implementations of networked systems such as Ethernet switches, IP routers, firewalls and middleboxes, and end-host protocol stacks.
+It is the framework targeting on teaching and used in University of Wisconsin.

+So we have this framework to do some network testing without multiple devices and a bunch of wires.
+[Switchyard documentation](https://jsommers.github.io/switchyard/index.html) is available here.
+And this is the document you read most often.
+In this lab we will combine Mininet, Wireshark and Switchyard together, as we said before.

+We expect that you will cost 4 days on this.
+It is long but important.

 We expect that you have complete [How to use Mininet](./mininet.md) and [How to use Wireshark](./wireshark.md).
 Next is the most important section that tells how to program in Switchyard.
 We will show you a hub, just forward any input packets to any other interfaces.
 There are three files for this section.

 - [`examples/start_mininet.py`](https://github.com/shellqiqi/switchyard/blob/master/examples/start_mininet.py)